JanneMattila/www/docs/_posts/2023/09/2023-09-25-preparing-for-azure-services-retirements.markdown

 ---

-One concrete example about services retirements that we didn't manage to notice early, was PHP retirement in Windows App Service plan last year:
+To give one concrete example about services retirement example that we didn't manage to notice early, was PHP retirement in Windows App Service plan last year:

 [Community support for PHP 7.4 is ending on 28 November 2022](https://azure.microsoft.com/en-us/updates/community-support-for-php-74-is-ending-on-28-november-2022/)